Graduate Courses

 HAVC 202: Introduction to Visual Studies Methods (Winter)

 Students work on grants for educational support, dissertation funding, or both; learn about effective, accessible, and equity-minded TA- and GSI-related pedagogy (including developing course content, logistics, assessment, and grading criteria); and cultivate professional skills in relation to the publication process, CV preparation, and gaining employment in academia and beyond.
-K. Polzak
+K. Parry

 Electives